investindex/Advanced/README.md

 * commodities (gold, copper, natural gas, heating oil, gasoline, crude oil, corn, wheat, sugar, soybeans, cattle)
 * currencies (Euro, British pound, Japanese yen, Canadian dollar, Australian dollar, Swiss franc)

 DBMF is a hedge fund aggregator: it imitates the positions of CTA hedge funds.
 In addition to bonds, commodities, and currencies, DBMF trades equities.
-A central part of their pitch is that they're delivering exposure that is similar to what hedge funds offer, but with fees that are hundreds of basis points lower.
-Its net expense ratio is currently .85%.
+A central part of their pitch is that they deliver similar exposure to hedge funds, but with fees that are hundreds of basis points lower.
+In addition, the aggregation strategy reduces single-manager risk  the idiosyncratic risks of each actively managed CTA hedge fund.
+This strategy, which relies on condensing active bets by a variety of hedge funds, is quite different than that of KMLM, which largely uses trend-following.

+BLNDX has an appropriate ticker: half of its portfolio is occupied by cap-weighted developed market stock ETFs (VTI and VEA, and their counterparts at BlackRock, State Street, and Schwab).
+This is combined with managed futures on a wide range of commodities, currencies, bonds, and equities (listed in [their brochure](https://www.standpointfunds.com/fund/brochure)).

+The net expense ratios of these funds are .92% for KMLM, .85% for DBMF, and 1.27% for BLNDX.
+This will probably strike many people as outrageously high.
+The highest expense ratio of a fund suggested so far is the 43 basis points charged by [DFEV](https://us.dimensional.com/etfs/dfev/emerging-markets-value-etf), Dimensional's emerging markets value ETF.

 [More incoming here]